sfroee/hdlf-perf/README.md

 # HDLF API Performance Testing Tool

 This tool tests the performance of the HDLF API's WHOAMI operation by making requests and collecting statistics like average response time, 95th and 99th percentiles.
+The tool is packaged as a Helm chart for easy deployment and configuration.

 ## Files Included